mozilla/data-docs/src/datasets/jetstream.md

 Jetstream's datasets are generated by invoking [Jetstream].
 Data scientists can configure Jetstream or trigger a Jetstream invocation by interacting with the [`jetstream-config`] repository.

+## Documentation

+Additional documentation about Jetstream can be found in the [Jetstream Experimenter Docs](https://experimenter.info/jetstream/jetstream).